una/una.github.io/_posts/blog/2021-12-28-year-in-review.md

 ## ✈️ Travel

-I did a *little* more travel in 2021 than I did in 2021.
+I did a *little* more travel in 2021 than I did in 2020.
 I went to **Las Vegas** with my friends and **Miami** with Ben.
-I did go on a *"big"* trip (and to a new country) for our honeymoon in **Greece**.
-We visited a few of the islands: Mykonos, Paros, Santorini, and Milos, along with a stop-in to Athens.
+We did go on a *"big"* trip (and to a new country) for our honeymoon in **Greece**.
+We visited a few of the islands: *Mykonos, Paros, Santorini, and Milos*, along with a stop-in to *Athens*.
 This was an unbelievable trip!
 I really miss traveling the way I used to before the pandemic, and I'm really hoping to get to do some more trips next year.

 <div class="w-80" style="overflow: hidden">
   <div class="third">